apache/james-project/src/adr/0053-email-rate-limiting.md

 one https://www.fastmail.help/hc/en-us/articles/1500000277382-Account-limits#sending/receiving
 , https://support.google.com/mail/answer/22839

-They limit how many emails you can send/receive from/to each email account over a given period of time.
+They limit how many emails users can send/receive from/to each email account over a given period of time.
 We believe the rate-limiting will help James has more benefits:

 - Control of the resource